Like I always say “the freedom of cordless is amazing, but being tied to any one tool brand because of batteries sucks.”

 Bottom Line

-If you’re worried about an adapted battery heating up and exploding all over your face, I can’t tell you that won’t happen.
+So, if you’re worried about an adapted battery shorting out or heating up and exploding all over your face, I can’t tell you that won’t happen.
 For me they seem safe enough if used thoughtfully and I like/love them for certain tools.

 Adapters I Use